kristofGovaerts/DroneDataTools/README_mapeoExport.md

-# Mapeo import / export & data pre-processing
+# mapEO import / export & data pre-processing
 #### *17/03/2020*

-This guide outlines how to **add field layouts to Mapeo** and subsequently **export data from Mapeo**, before converting to tabular (.csv) format with X/Y coordinates, date/time info, and seperate columns for each measured column.
+This guide outlines how to **add field layouts to mapEO** and subsequently **export data from mapEO**, before converting to tabular (.csv) format with X/Y coordinates, date/time info, and seperate columns for each measured column.

 ## Step 1. mapEO import / export